skip navigation

 Errors and Solutions

-*Before taking a driving course, his father told him to be careful.
+*Before taking a driving course, his father told his son to be careful.

 Who is taking the driving course?